NagareNegishi/Student-Database-Manager/README.md

 Then open the project in an IDE.
 Major IDEs (Eclipse, IntelliJ) support the Maven project format.
 VSCode, Sublime etc may require additional plugins to support Maven.

+## Memory Leak Analysis

+The design uses WeakHashMap for caching Student and Degree instances, reducing memory leak risk by allowing Garbage Collection (GC) of unreferenced objects.
+HashMap maintains strong references that prevent GC, causing potential memory leaks as cached objects accumulate indefinitely.

+Initially HashMap was used for better performance, as WeakHashMap failed to consistently pass the 500 queries/second requirement on development hardware.
+In lab environments, both implementations exceed the performance requirement, making WeakHashMap's memory safety advantageous.

+However, WeakHashMap provides no control over GC timing.
+Guava Cache would offer better control with configurable eviction policies while maintaining reasonable performance and memory safety.